Visit and help protect one of the world's most unique wildlife hotspots!

 Difficulty: Easy to Moderate

-Price Notes: Pricing starts at $5,295 and up depending on season (high season, low season, and holiday season), luxury category, and which boat.
-Children 14 and under receive a $500 discount.
-Contact us for pricing details.
+Price Notes: Pricing depends on the season, luxury category, and which boat.
+Children 14 and under receive a discount.

 Included: Accommodations, meals from breakfast on Day 2 to breakfast on Day 11 (except lunch and dinner on Day 10—no lunches or dinners included in Quito for independent trips), safe drinking water, local guides and boat crew, some gratuities, airport transfers, Otavalo Market or Quito City Tour excursion, use of wetsuits and snorkel gear on all scheduled departures, and permit fees.